facebookarchive/AsyncDisplayKit/_docs/layout-transition-api.md

 There are also easy to use APIs that allow you to fully customize the starting position of newly introduced elements, as well as the ending position of removed elements.

 <div class = "note">
 Use of <a href="implicit-hierarchy-management.html">Implicit Hierarchy Management</a> is required to use the Layout Transition API.
+The Layout Transition API will be moved out of Beta soon, but until then you will need to import <code>ASDisplayNode+Beta.h</code> to use it.
 </div>

 ## Animating between Layouts